 Movement Team Building Activities for Kids

-- Teamwork Relay – A Mom with a Lesson Plan.
+- Teamwork Relay – Confidence Meets Parenting.
 This relay was from a couple of years ago.
-It was big hit and is on our summer bucket list for sure!
+It was a big hit and is on our summer bucket list for sure!

 - Stretch Band Activities – Kids Activities Blog.
 I love this idea that uses a tool to encourage cooperation.
 They’ve used a band that you can buy, but I bet you creative parents can think of something that you have at home that would work.
 (They’ve also included 4 games to play!)